NASA Reveals Top 3 Designs for Future Mars Homes

 "I have extrapolated on the idea of a fully functional apartment on Mars with all the modern amenities fitted inside 16-foot-diameter hexagons," said creator Noah Hornberger.
 "I think that to present Mars life to people and actually make it appealing to the public it needs to feel like home and reflect the lifestyle trends of Earth living."

 The classic city, the so-called Mars Acroplis is a three-tiered structure is a steel and concrete monster that's softened slightly by the presence of multiple greenhouses for sustainable living.
 The greenhouses, in which all the food would be grown, make up the first level, while the second level has parking options for shuttles, as well as living quarters and research labs.
 There are also decompression chambers at every entrance.

-"The structure serves as a mass research facility, to explore and develop means for additional colonisation of the planet," said designer Chris Starr.
+"The structure serves as a mass research facility, to explore and develop means for additional colonization of the planet," said designer Chris Starr.

 The third level consists of flight operations, observation posts, and a water reservoir that is purified by the time it travels to the first level.
-"Due to the water vapour contained in the Martian atmosphere, that vapour can be harnessed into usable liquid water, where the condensation is collected from the water vapour, which is filtered back into the reservoir," said Starr.
+"Due to the water vapor contained in the Martian atmosphere, that vapor can be harnessed into usable liquid water, where the condensation is collected from the water vapor, which is filtered back into the reservoir," said Starr.

 The Martian Pyramid

 Inspired by the Pyramic of Giza, this structure is optimized to withstand the frequent dust storms.
 Food would be supplied using an aquaponics system, which combines aquaculture (raising aquatic animal species) with hydroponics (growing plants in water) in order to create a symbiotic ecosystem.
 Heat and energy would be generated using solar panels in the structure, with a nuclear backup generator just in case.